AdityaS1426/2DArrayIslands/README.md

 - Enter the # of rows in the 2D Array you wish to create.
 - Enter the # of columns in the 2D Array you wish to create.
 - Input the 2D Array.
 Make sure to separate the values in each row with a comma.
 Press "Enter" to move onto the next row.
+- Press "Submit" to see the results!

-- NOTE: The inputted 2D Array MUST MATCH the inputted # of rows & the inputted # of columns in order for the program to work properly.
+NOTE: The inputted 2D Array MUST MATCH the inputted # of rows & the inputted # of columns in order for the program to work properly.